 There is a predetermined concept going on among students, marketers, and businesses these days— HARD WORK vs SMART WORK.

-Since childhood, we have got to read, study, and listen to only one thing that HARD WORK is the key to success.
+Since childhood, we have had to read, study, and listen to only one thing that HARD WORK is the key to success.
 We have been bombarded with thousands of hard work quotes from hundreds of historians and successful personalities.
 If you reach out to any successful person to know the secret to success, they’ll say that hard work is the biggest contributor.

 “Self-belief and hard work will always earn you success.”— Virat Kohli